History of geodesy: European calculations

-This result, if correct, meant that the earth was not a sphere, but a prolate spheroid (taller than wide).
+This result, if correct, meant that Earth was not a sphere, but a prolate spheroid (taller than wide).
 However, this contradicted computations by Isaac Newton and Christiaan Huygens.
 In 1659, Christiaan Huygens was the first to derive the now standard formula for the centrifugal force in his work De vi centrifuga.
 The formula played a central role in classical mechanics and became known as the second of Newton's laws of motion.
 Newton's theory of gravitation combined with the rotation of the Earth predicted the Earth to be an oblate spheroid (wider than tall), with a flattening of 1:230.

-The issue could be settled by measuring, for a number of points on earth, the relationship between their distance (in north–south direction) and the angles between their zeniths.
+The issue could be settled by measuring, for a number of points on Earth, the relationship between their distance (in north–south direction) and the angles between their zeniths.
 On an oblate Earth, the meridional distance corresponding to one degree of latitude will grow toward the poles, as can be demonstrated mathematically.

 The French Academy of Sciences dispatched two expeditions.
-One expedition (1736–37) under Pierre Louis Maupertuis was sent to Torne Valley (near the Earth's northern pole).
-The second mission (1735–44) under Pierre Bouguer was sent to what is modern-day Ecuador, near the equator.
+One expedition (1736–37) under Pierre Louis Maupertuis was sent to Torne Valley (near the Earth's North Pole).
+The second mission (1735–1744) under Pierre Bouguer was sent to what is modern-day Ecuador, near the equator.
 Their measurements demonstrated an oblate Earth, with a flattening of 1:210.
 This approximation to the true shape of the Earth became the new reference ellipsoid.

 In 1787 the first precise trigonometric survey to be undertaken within Britain was the Anglo-French Survey.
 Its purpose was to link the Greenwich and Paris' observatories.
 The survey is very significant as the forerunner of the work of the Ordnance Survey which was founded in 1791, one year after William Roy's death.

 Johann Georg Tralles surveyed the Bernese Oberland, then the entire Canton of Bern.
 Soon after the Anglo-French Survey, in 1791 and 1797, he and his pupil Ferdinand Rudolph Hassler measured the base of the Grand Marais (German: Grosses Moos) near Aarberg in Seeland.
 This work earned Tralles to be appointed as the representative of the Helvetic Republic on the international scientific committee meeting in Paris from 1798 to 1799 to determine the length of the metre.

 The French Academy of Sciences had commissioned an expedition led by Jean Baptiste Joseph Delambre and Pierre Méchain, lasting from 1792 to 1799, which attempted to accurately measure the distance between a belfry in Dunkerque and Montjuïc castle in Barcelona at the longitude of Paris Panthéon.
 The metre was defined as one ten-millionth of the shortest distance from the North Pole to the equator passing through Paris, assuming an Earth's flattening of 1/334.
 The committee extrapolated from Delambre and Méchain's survey the distance from the North Pole to the Equator which was 5 130 740 toises.
 As the metre had to be equal to one ten-million of this distance, it was defined as 0,513074 toises or 443,296 lignes of the Toise of Peru (see below).